swisspol/XLFacility/README.md

 ```
 00:00:00.248 [INFO     ]> Hello World!
 ```
-Where previously they would look like that:
+While previously they would look like that:
 ```
 2014-10-12 02:41:29.842 TestApp[37006:2455985] Hello World!
 ```

 That's the first big difference between XLFacility and `NSLog()`: you can customize the output to fit your taste.
-Try adding `#import "XLStandardLogger.h"` to the top of the `main.m` file of your app and then insert this line inside `main()` before `UIApplication` or `NSApplication` gets called:
+Try adding `#import "XLStandardLogger.h"` to the top of the `main.m` file of your app and then inserting this line inside `main()` before `UIApplication` or `NSApplication` gets called:
 ```objectivec
 [[XLStandardLogger sharedErrorLogger] setFormat:XLLoggerFormatString_NSLog];
 ```